pmc-community/jekyll-site-template/doc-contents/_components/scroll-spy.md

 `END TABS DEMO`

 # Combined
 It is possible to combine tabs and scroll spies (or the other way around).
+We do not recommend to include `tabs` into `scroll spies` (although it is possible) because of potential readability issues on mobile phone screens.
+Including `scroll spies` into `tabs` looks well on mobile screens too.
 Here is an example based on the content from the folder `demo-combined-scroll-spy`:

 {% DirStructure doc-contents/partials/scroll-spy %}